 HALF NERD-HALF CREATIVE.

 I was a tall, quirky, tomboy with the geeky red glasses—thick rimmed, rose ombré tinted—think Sally Jesse Raphael.
 No, seriously.
 That’s what the kids called them – Sally Jesse Raphael’s.
 I was a nerd, but, in my mind, I was such a cool nerd - spirited, outgoing and always dancing.
-I would ponytail a towel around my head and pretend to be Vanity, as I wiggled my hips and my "towel, floor-length ponytail" fell to my waist.
+I would ponytail a towel around my head and simultaneously pretend to be Vanity and Bruce Leroy, karate-chopping one minute, and wiggling my hips the next, as my "floor-length ponytail" fell to my waist.
 My wardrobe was denim and sneakers, much to my mother’s despair, and my tomboyish flare lasted all the way until college when I finally wore my first dress of my own accord.
 I loved big wheels and muscle cars, and I prided myself on being able to outrun or out-climb any boy on the block.
 But that was okay.
 I was me, perfectly free to be in my world.

 I had a weird under-bite thing going on. . and I was still in a training bra with exactly enough lack of cleavage to be voted president of the Itty Bitty Titty Committee. . .